 Among the genes that we inherited are significant genes involved in obesity, rheumatoid arthritis, high cholesterol levels, and how we react to antipsychotic drugs.

-Another study based on the same analysis and published in the American Journal of Human Genetics shows that we have inherited properties for how our skin reacts to sunlight, our ability to tan, also, genes that regulate skin and hair color.
+Another study based on the same analysis and published in the American Journal of Human Genetics shows that we have inherited properties for how our skin reacts to sunlight, our ability to tan, and genes that regulate skin and hair color.
 In fact, the researchers note that half of all the Neanderthal genes in our genome play a role in determining skin and hair color.

-They found a link between latitude and the prevalence of a Neanderthal form of a gene (ASB1) which plays a role in determining whether you are an “evening person”.
-Non-African populations living further away from the equator today, show a higher prevalence of ASB1 than people living close to it.
+They found a link between latitude and the prevalence of a Neanderthal form of a gene (ASB1), which plays a role in determining whether you are an “evening person”.
+Non-African populations living further away from the equator today show a higher prevalence of ASB1 than people living close to it.

 They found genes linked to the height of adults as well as the stature reached by children at 10 years of age, the pulse rate, and the distribution of fat in the legs.
 Lastly, they found Neanderthal genes that determine our mood, as influenced by our exposure to sunlight, even those that determine if we like to eat pork or not.